 UNDERSTANDING THE FIELD

 Public History puts historians to work facilitating public interaction with the past.
 Public historians work to research and interpret the past for and with public audiences.
+This dynamic interaction brings a deeper understanding of history and illustrates why the study of history is relevant.
+Historians work to ensure that the understanding of the past - on which the public shapes its future - is factual, accurate, comprehensible, meaningful, and resistant to manipulation.

 Public History depends upon an interdisciplinary set of skills to create public engagement with the past.
 These skills include digital literacy, mapping and spatial analysis, interviewing, cataloging and archiving, interpretation and curation, construction and preservation, sustainability, and an understanding of how the public uses the past.